Jones County is an affirmative action equal opportunity employer.

 A deferred compensation plan is offered that provides tax advantages and an additional means in which to save for retirement with an easy payroll deduction.
 Employees may select from three companies offering deferred compensation.
 Jones County will match employee contributions up to $50 per month.

-Representatives of both companies schedule periodic visits to Jones County to meet with employees.
+Representatives of the three companies schedule periodic visits to Jones County to meet with employees.
 Watch your pay envelope for notification of these visits.

 - VOYA Deferred Compensation Plan | (800) 555-1970